 - create or strengthen an internal and external network of individuals and organizations to advance the mission of the agency;

-- build trust with external partners using collaborative leadership, partnership leverage, and partner cultural awareness;
+- build trust with external stakeholders using collaborative leadership, partnership leverage, and partner cultural awareness;

-- sustain partnership accountability using external awareness and communication skills including collaboration, conflict management, facilitation, persuasion, and negotiation;
+- demonstrate accountability with partners, permittees and stakeholders using external awareness and communication skills including collaboration, conflict management, facilitation, persuasion, and negotiation;

 - develop, monitor, and evaluate formal partnership agreements and projects that rely on a mix of federal and nonfederal funding, and

 - recognize the intent of agency policies and practices related to partner fundraising and donation activities.